Riya6175/Riya6175/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- 👀 I'm a web developer and work in related technologies, and have also worked with pyton and many popular libraries.
+- 👀 I'm a web developer and work in related technologies, and have also worked with python and many popular libraries.
 - 🎓  I'm currently studying Msc.IT from Dhirubhai Ambani Institute of Information and Communication Technology, Gandhinagar (Batch 2020-2022).
 - 🌱 I'm on track for learning more about web development.
 - ✍️  In my free time, I play Games, Paint and Cook as my hobbies.